tonikelope/coronapoker/docs/SECURITY.md

 Because a single refusal or one slow reveal might be a bug, the deadlines respond proportionately.
 The cascade and rotation MISDEAL first and only AUTO-EXPEL a peer that forces **several** cancellations in a row (a same-version client never produces invalid crypto or withholds past the deadline, so a repeat is unambiguous).
 This keeps a one-off hiccup from removing anyone while still stopping a peer from looping MISDEALs forever.

-The three layers, the six-tier reaction ladder and the withheld-message AUTO-EXPEL flow are drawn together in the [denial-of-service diagram](#denial-of-service-resistance-and-the-reaction-ladder) at the top of this document (editable `.drawio` source in [`diagrams/`](diagrams/)).
+The three layers, the six-tier reaction ladder and the withheld-message AUTO-EXPEL flow are drawn together in the [denial-of-service diagram](#denial-of-service-resistance-and-the-reaction-ladder) at the top of this document.

 ---